qhetrick/CSE_5914_Fitness_App/README.md

 ![Alt text](Stronk.png)

+# Proposed Features
+ - Search for exercise by muscle group / muscle
+ - Search for exercise by day (Push / Pull / Legs)
+ - Inclusion of videos from source to demonstrate movements

 # Identifying the Problem

 The best way to produce viable output through our code is to first understand our problem space.
 We've decided to start with some basic questions in an attempt to break down our problem.